gauravpatil123/INFO-656-Final/README.md

 - Requirements
 - Scripts & Executables
 - assets
+- Sources

 **About**</br>
-This app is built over InST, as a feedback logger app for outputs from InST models.
+This app is built over InST[1], as a feedback logger app for outputs from InST models.

 **Requirements**</br>
 The requirements for dependencies & libraries for this app are mentioned in "requirements.txt"<br>